How we got started

 No state or local agency has the financial resources to address the trash problem.
 The Haw River Assembly has been conducting annual trash cleanups along the length of the Haw River for the last 26 years.
 Despite these efforts, the inaccessibility of much of the shoreline of the Haw River Arm of Jordan Lake has greatly limited trash removal.
 With no road access, boats are needed to ferry the trash back to a boat ramp.
 A grant from the BoatU.S.
 Foundation to Clean Jordan Lake is being used to attract more from the boating community to our cause.
 Learn more….

 Clean Jordan Lake sponsors a Fall Annual Cleanup to coincide with NC Big Sweep week and participates in the Haw River Assembly’s Clean-Up-A-Thon each March.
-In addition, various groups have performed community service days including Whole Foods, Order of the Arrow (Boy Scouts of America), Green Hope High School, Triangle Fly Fishers, Change the Triangle, GlaxoSmithKline, NC Geocachers, Elon University and Biogen Idec.
+In addition, many groups have performed community service days including Whole Foods, Order of the Arrow (Boy Scouts of America), Green Hope High School, Change the Triangle, GlaxoSmithKline, NC Geocachers, Elon University and Biogen Idec.

-Volunteers have removed thousands of bags of trash as well as large objects such as 55-gal drums, fuel tanks, hot water heaters.
+Volunteers have removed thousands of bags of trash as well as large objects such as 55-gal drums, fuel tanks, herbicide sprayers and hot water heaters.
 Embedded with this trash is the more usual assortment of “litter” (bottles, cans, plastic bags) as well as beach balls, soccer balls, baby dolls and basketballs.
-In addition, nearly 3,000 tires many still on rims have been removed.
+In addition, more than 3,000 tires, many still on rims, have been removed.

 Donated Services and Supplies

 As of September 2013, the value of volunteer hours and goods and service that have been donated exceeds $250,000.

 Clean Jordan Lake